Provable Traffic Rule Compliance in Safe Reinforcement Learning on the Open Sea: Numerical Experiments

 \section{Numerical Experiments}

 Critical encounter situations are rare in maritime traffic data.
 Thus, this data is not well suited for training \ac{rl} agents that should learn how to handle encounter situations.
-Therefore, we construct random CommonOcean benchmarks with critical encounters as the basis for our simulation environment.
-In particular, we initialize the ego vessel and the other vessel approximately $2000 - 3500 \, \si{\meter}$ away from their closest encounter position.
-The initial velocity range for both vessels is $[3, 7] \, \si{\meter \per \second}$.
-For the obstacle vessel, we generate a trajectory that is close to constant velocity and speed, and disturb the initial orientation and velocity with values sampled uniformly at random from $[-0.05 , 0.05] \, \si{\radian}$ and $[-0.1 , 0.1]\, \si{\meter \per \second}$, respectively, to make the trajectory more realistic.
-The goal area is approximately $4500 \, \si{\meter}$ away from the initial position of the ego vessel.
-The goal area is $400 \, \si{\meter}$ long and $60 \, \si{\meter}$ wide.
-The time horizon for the scenario is $k_\mathrm{max} = 170$ time steps where the time step size is $\Delta t = 10 \, \si{\second}$.
-In total, we constructed $2000$ CommonOcean benchmarks and randomly split them in $70 \si{\percent}$ training and $30 \, \si{\percent}$ testing set.
-The model of the ego vessel is the yaw-constrained model \cref{eq:yaw_model} and we use the parameters of a container vessel\footnote{The container vessel is the vessel type 1 from \href{https://commonocean.cps.cit.tum.de/commonocean-models}{commonocean.cps.cit.tum.de/commonocean-models}.}.
-We reduce the maximum velocity specified in the vessel parameters to $9.5 \, \si{\meter \per \second}$ to better match a realistic velocity range for open sea maneuvering.
+Therefore, we construct random CommonOcean benchmarks \cite{Krasowski2022.CommonOcean} that represent critical encounters as a foundation of our simulation environment.
+In particular, we initialize the ego vessel and the other vessel approximately $\SI{2000}{\meter}$ - $\SI{3500}{\meter}$ away from their closest encounter position.
+The initial velocity range for both vessels is $[\SI{3}{\meter \per \second}, \SI{7}{\meter \per \second}]$.
+For the obstacle vessel, we generate a trajectory that is close to constant velocity and speed, and disturb the initial orientation and velocity with values sampled uniformly from $[\SI{-0.05}{\radian}, \SI{0.05}{\radian}]$ and $[\SI{-0.1}{\meter \per \second}, \SI{0.1}{\meter \per \second}]$, respectively, to make the trajectory more realistic.
+The goal area is approximately $\SI{4500}{\meter}$ away from the initial position of the ego vessel.
+The goal area is $\SI{400}{\meter}$ long and $\SI{60}{\meter}$ wide.
+The time horizon for the scenario is $k_\mathrm{max} = 170$ time steps where the time step size is $\Delta t = \SI{10}{\second}$.
+In total, we constructed $2000$ CommonOcean benchmarks \cite{Krasowski2022.CommonOcean} and randomly split them in a $\SI{70}{\percent}$ training and $\SI{30}{\percent}$ testing set.
+The model of the ego vessel is the yaw-constrained model in \cref{eq:yaw_model} and we use the parameters of a container vessel\footnote{The container vessel is the vessel type 1 from \href{https://commonocean.cps.cit.tum.de/commonocean-models}{commonocean.cps.cit.tum.de/commonocean-models}.}.
+We reduce the maximum velocity specified in the vessel parameters to $\SI{9.5}{\meter \per \second}$ to better match a realistic velocity range for open sea maneuvering.